 Asparagus is no longer relegated to gourmet dining establishments; instead, it can be found in your local produce section, ready to nourish you.
 It contains a complete daily dosage of vitamin K, 60% of your daily folate intake, and 20% of your daily recommended doses of vitamins A, C, and thiamin in only one cup.

-Take note that vitamin K deficiency has been linked to infertility and birth problems such as hemorrhaging.
-Vitamin A, on the other hand, promotes healthy embryonic growth, and vitamin C boosts the immune system and acts as a potent antioxidant.
+Keep in mind that a lack of vitamin K has been linked to infertility and birth problems, such as bleeding, during or after birth.
+Vitamin A, on the other hand, helps embryos grow in a healthy way, and vitamin C boosts the immune system and is a powerful antioxidant.
 Finally, thiamin deficiency, often known as vitamin B-1, has been associated to infertility and miscarriage.

 5th.
 High-Fat Dairy

 Many of us no longer consider whole milk because of lower-fat alternatives.
 In the case of fertility, though, keep in mind that when you feed your body, you may also be feeding a kid.